spanners/udacity/cs253/lecture_notes/unit4-authentication.markdown

 So we can hash(SECRET + data) and check if this matches the [hash].
 SECRET is a server-side string that we.. keep secret.

 ### But use bcrypt for passwords.
 Really.

+bcrypt allows you to add a parameter to the hashing function to delay the execution of the function by *n* seconds.
+This is useful because computers continue to get faster, but we don't want them to be able to bruteforce the hashing algorithm to figure out a mapping from every input string to it's respective hash (i.e. make a rainbow table).